-The sheer breadth, depth and scope of the UMass Chan enterprise of today presents our medical school with a unique opportunity to do more, for and with more people, in more places.
-The IMPACT 2025 planning process, which was deliberate, thoughtful and participatory, revealed a deep and abiding passion among members of the UMass Chan academic community to be more intentional about the impact we create and the social mission we propagate.
+The sheer breadth, depth and scope of the UMMS enterprise of today presents our medical school with a unique opportunity to do more, for and with more people, in more places.
+The IMPACT 2025 planning process, which was deliberate, thoughtful and participatory, revealed a deep and abiding passion among members of the UMMS academic community to be more intentional about the impact we create and the social mission we propagate.

-Our strategic plan presents UMass Chan with a blueprint for innovation and a roadmap for societal benefit.
+Our strategic plan presents UMass Medical School with a blueprint for innovation and a roadmap for societal benefit.
 It presumes that foundational and core institutional values-health and wellness, collaboration and partnership, diversity and inclusion, engagement and equity, innovation and entrepreneurship, primary care and public health-will underpin our next five years of success, as well as our next 50 years of impact.
-It envisions aligning and leveraging the full complement of expertise, resources and people within the UMass Chan enterprise, including graduate schools of medicine, nursing and biomedical sciences. post graduate medical education; Commonwealth Medicine; MassBiologics; and other specialized assets, as well as the broader University of Massachusetts system to expand our reach, extend our presence and deepen our influence.
-Most importantly, the plan calls for our emergence as a leading-edge medical school of the future-one that defines and measures success through the lens of visible and enduring contributions to human health.
+It envisions aligning and leveraging the full complement of expertise, resources and people within the UMMS enterprise, including graduate schools of medicine, nursing, and biomedical sciences; post graduate medical education; Commonwealth Medicine; MassBiologics; and other specialized assets, as well as the broader University of Massachusetts system to expand our reach, extend our presence and deepen our influence.
+Most importantly, the plan calls for our emergence as a leadingedge medical school of the futureone that defines and measures success through the lens of visible and enduring contributions to human health.
 From individuals to communities to populations, we will make a sustained impact in furtherance of our social compact as the commonwealth's public medical school.

-Our social compact refers to our enduring institution-wide focus on service to and engagement in the Commonwealth of Massachusetts and the cities and towns in which we live and work.
+Our social compact refers to our enduring institution-wide focus on service to and engagement in the

+Commonwealth of Massachusetts and the cities and towns in which we live and work.
 This compact recognizes our strong connection to the health and well-being of our state's residents, as well as the citizens of the world.
 Further, it acknowledges the societal responsibility we willingly embrace to serve as an engine of discovery to generate new knowledge that can have a tangible and measurable impact on those greatest in need.
-Finally, our social compact compels us to be excellent stewards of precious public dollars so as to optimize and maximize institutional resources for the benefit of those we serve.
+Finally, our social compact compels us to be excellent stewards of precious public dollars so as to optimize and maximize institutional resources for the benefit of those we serve translation, and from communityengaged and health equity research to population health and health outcomes studies.

-We endeavor to leverage our intellect and influence through the profound contributions made by our highly qualified, culturally competent, equity-oriented, community-engaged graduates.
-We intend to relentlessly pursue world-class science-from basic science discovery to translational research to the science of translation, and from communityengaged and health equity research to population health and health outcomes studies.
 We plan to strategically invest in the best and brightest talent, including basic and applied scientists, clinicianinvestigators and computational researchers.
-We commit to enhancing our partnership models, community engagement approaches and public health initiatives by harnessing and coordinating the collective power of the UMass Chan enterprise toward achieving health equity.
+We commit to enhancing our partnership models, community engagement approaches and public health initiatives by harnessing and coordinating the collective power of the UMMS enterprise toward achieving health equity.
 Finally, we commit ourselves to elevating our social compact by sustaining excellence in stewarding the resources and assets of our valued state institution.